uhppoted/uhppoted-app-home-assistant/README.md

 (_IN DEVELOPMENT_)

 ---
-**Caveat**

-The _uhppoted-app-home-assistant_ is somewhat of an awkward fit into the _Home Assistant_ conceptual model - it turns out an access control system (ACS) simply has a lot more moving parts than e.g. the average thermostat.
+The _uhppoted-app-home-assistant_ is something of an awkward fit into the _Home Assistant_ conceptual model - it turns out an access control system (ACS) has a lot more moving parts than e.g. the average thermostat.
 Having said which, it is functional and usable just not as clean and elegant as one would like.
-However, it is still in the early alpha stage of development so there may still be hope :-).
+However, it is still in the early alpha stage of development...

-The current version is only really suitable for managing a small home ACS - a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a mansion..
+The current version is only really suitable for managing a small home ACS - a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a ginormous mansion or an office building.

 ---
 **Contents**